sila0164/GameHex-Editor/README.md

 When the user then opens a file with an extension the program has a script for, it creates a simple overview of all the read values, which can then be edited and written to the file.
 It can also use lists of known values to create dropdowns.

-The program is alpha, not very feature-rich, and it is my first "proper" program.
-It is currently very specificaly made for what I needed it to do, so I'm sure there's a lot that could be added to make it much more useful for other tasks.
-I imagine Python is a bad/slow choice, but it is what I've ended up learning, and it ultimately works well.

 ---

 <img width="1693" height="168" alt="Ghex features banner" src="https://github.com/user-attachments/assets/1c2facc9-e0a1-45ab-9fbc-0a9ae27c310b" />